angular/angular/aio/content/guide/ivy.md

 The new project is automatically configured for Ivy.
 - The `enableIvy` option is set to `true` in `tsconfig.app.json`.
-- The `"aot": true` option is added to your default build options.

 {@a updating}
 ## Updating an existing project to use Ivy